Sparse Black-box Video Attack with Reinforcement Learning: Related Work

 \section{Related Work}

+\textbf{Adversarial Attack on Video Models:} Adversarial attacks on images have been extensively studied \cite{guo2017countering,das2018shield,goodfellow2014explaining}.
+Compared with images, the dimension of videos is very high.
+It is not easy for general attack algorithms to directly attack such high-dimensional data.
+A high dimension leads to large search space, and the algorithm needs more query times to find the optimal perturbations to accomplish the successful attack.
+Therefore, it is more difficult to design an efficient black-box video attack algorithm.

-\textbf{Adversarial Attack on Video Models:} Adversarial attacks on images have been extensively studied.
-In the past years, adversarial attacks have been extended to video data.
-An $l_{2,1}$-norm regularization based optimization algorithm is the first method which is proposed to compute the sparse adversarial perturbations for video recognition \cite{wei2018sparse}.
+In the past years, many adversarial attacks for videos have been proposed.
+An $l_{2,1}$-norm regularization based optimization algorithm is the first method that is proposed to compute the sparse adversarial perturbations for video recognition \cite{wei2019sparse}. $l_2$ is used to make the frame have small perturbations and $l_1$ is used to make adversarial frames fewer.
 The 3D universal perturbation \cite{li2019stealthy} is generated by Generative Adversarial Networks offline and then used with unseen input for the real-time video recognition model.
 Unlike such white-box attack algorithms which need some knowledge about the video recognition models, Jiang \textit{et al}. utilize tentative perturbations and partition-based rectifications to obtain good adversarial gradient estimates and high attack success rate in the black-box setting \cite{jiang2019black}.
-But attacking on all frames of the video would cause more perturbations and poor robustness of the adversarial video.
-Another black-box method is proposed by Wei \textit{et al}. \cite{Alpher04}, they heuristically search a subset of frames and the adversarial perturbations are only generated on those selected frames, but the processes of attacking and key frames selection are separated from each other, the perturbations of adversarial videos are still unsatisfactory.
+But attacking all frames of the video would cause more perturbations and poor robustness of the adversarial video.
+The adversarial video can easily become ineffective when one of the frames is randomly replaced with a clean video frame.
+Another black-box method is proposed by Wei \textit{et al}. \cite{wei2019heuristic}, they heuristically search a subset of frames and the adversarial perturbations are only generated on those selected frames, but the attacking processes and key frames selection are separated from each other, the perturbations of adversarial videos are still unsatisfactory.

-Unlike the algorithms mentioned above, our method generate adversarial perturbations on the key frames which are selected by an agent that trained using visual features of the video and the feedback of attacking.
+Unlike the algorithms mentioned above, our method generates adversarial perturbations on the key frames which are selected by an agent trained using visual features of the video and the feedback of attacking.
 Our method could generate smaller adversarial perturbations than state-of-the-art black-box video attack methods.